michaelwalkerfl/blocktor/README.md

 # blocktor
-## Block all Tor connection from accessing your webserver
+## Block all Tor Network from accessing your webserver
 > Need ipset:
 ```
 apt-get install -y ipset